Planned Budget (Total)

 Women smallholder productivity in changing climate increased and physical burden of agricultural work reduced in rural areas in Niger

-Women are more vulnerable to climate change impacts than men, as they are more dependent on the natural resources which climate change threatens the most.
-At the same time, rural women are effective change-makers for climate adaptation and resilient.
-In Niger, key results have been achieved, including: - Increase in rainfed crop production, which varies by speculation between +14% and +53% for women, leading to improved food security and decrease in population displacement internally and internationally. - Increase in the average rate of animal production of 216%, which has helped mitigate the consequences of the decline in crop production in deficit years. - Increase of expansion of income sources that helped rural women to cope with the impact of COVID-19 in 2020.
-The global income generated by the rural Nigerien women thanks to the sale of their production to supply the school canteens increased from US$ 83,090.65 in 2016 to US$ 682,171.83 in 2021; the savings mobilized within the village committees (CVIM) and communal migration observatories increased from 0 to 62,931,000 XOF (US$ 126,000); the monetary value of the cereal stock mobilized by the women beneficiaries is estimated at 44,170,000 XOF (US$ 76,155). - Increased access to land for of rural Nigerien women to land.
-717 rural women exploited 324,897 hectares of land acquired by loan and 502 individual and collective compost pits were set-up based on organic manure and household waste, which contributed to improve the food security of the beneficiary households and mitigate the risks of irregular migration.
-Rural women in Niger spend most of their time on household chores such as preparing meals for the family and caring for children.
-In order to reduce the burden of household chores on rural women, UN Women, through the JP RWEE program, provided rural women with multi-functional platforms and carts to make their life easier.
-This equipment significantly reduced not only the drudgery of certain household chores but also saved time for income-generating activities.
-A study conducted by UN Women in 2020 showed that 47 % of women who benefited from the task-relief and income-generation component managed to save more than four hours per day, 33 % between two and four hours and 15 % two hours per day.
-Furthermore, the carts proved to be highly essential in transporting pregnant women to health centers for childbirth, thus reducing the maternal mortality rate and facilitating the registration of children on the birth register for the issue of birth certificates.
+The resilience of women in Niger to climatic riks is not completely achieved.
+But some key results have been achieved, including - Average increase in rainfed crop production, which varies by speculation between +14% and +53% for women.
+Increase in the average rate of increase in animal production of 216%, which has helped mitigate the consequences of the decline in crop production in deficit years. - Diversification of income sources that helped to cope with the impact of COVID-19 in 2020.
+The global income generated by the rural women thanks to the sale of their production to supply the school canteens increased from US$ 83,090.65 in 2016 to US$ 682,171.83 in 2021; the savings mobilized within the AVEC increased from 0 to 62,931,000 CFA francs (US$126,000); the monetary value of the cereal stock mobilized by the women beneficiaries is estimated at 44,170,000 XOF/ (76,155 US $). - Acquisition of 324,897 hectares by loan exploited by 717 women and the realization of 502 individual and collective compost pits based on organic manure and household waste contributed to improving the food security of the beneficiary households and mitigating the risks of irregular migration.

 outcome XM-DAC-41146-NER_D_2.2